-Hi everyone.
-Here are a few tips for anyone buying a pug puppy.
+Hi, everyone.
+Here are a few pointers on the best place to buy a pug puppy.

 There are a lot of favorable aspects to buying a Pug puppy from a good breeder.
 You will pay more, but a quality, reputable dog breeder breeds with a dog’s health, temperament, and breed characteristics in mind.